-Bootstrapping as a general tool for analysing data was first proposed by Efron (1979).
-Initially the main interest was in using this method to construct confidence intervals for population parameters using the minimum of assumptions, but more recently there has been interest in bootstrap tests of hypotheses (Efron and Tibshirani, 1993; Hall and Wilson, 1991; Manly, 1997a).
+Bootstrapping as a general tool for analyzing data was first proposed by Efron (1979).
+Initially, the main interest was in using this method to construct confidence intervals for population parameters using the minimum of assumptions, but more recently there has been increased interest in bootstrap tests of hypotheses (Efron and Tibshirani 1993; Hall and Wilson 1991; Manly 2007).